KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 Dataset federation
 ----------------------

 Dataset federation is a functionality available only in KnowageBD and KnowageSI.
-Thanks to the Data federation functionality, you can create a new dataset combining two or more datasets according to your role permissions Let us give you an example.
-Suppose you have stored in a database your products information, i.e. sales, costs, promotions ecc.) and you find as open data the customers feedbacks on these products.
+Thanks to the Data federation functionality, you can create a new dataset combining two or more datasets according to your role permissions.
+Let us give you an example.
+Suppose you have stored in a database your products information (i.e. sales, costs, promotions ecc.) and you find as open data the customers feedbacks on these products.
 If you create datasets on these Dataset federation resources sharing at least one column, then you can join them on the common column and improve your analysis.

 Click on **Create Federation** to see all available datasets and choose the ones you want to federate.
 Click **Next** and choose which columns the join have to be made on and click the plus icon to add it to the **Association list**.
 In our example in the following figure we choose Product.